Oneiros101/custom-scripts/README.md

 # custom-scripts

-This directory contains a collection of small custom-scripts for your everyday troubleshooting.
+This directory contains a collection of small utility scripts designed to automate or simplify everyday tasks.
-The scripts themselves are to be stored in /usr/local/bin directory.

 ## Structure